BolaSalah/BolaSalah/README.md

 ### Glad to see you here!
-#### front-end developer with more than 1 year of experience in building responsive and user-friendly websites , creating engaging user interfaces, Expertise in Front-End Technologies: From vanilla JavaScript to cutting-edge frameworks with React.js
+#### junior front-end developer with over a year of experience building responsive and user-friendly websites, I specialize in creating engaging user interfaces.
+I am apply my skills and expertise to contribute to innovative projects, while continuously learning and growing in the field of web development

 <br/>